How to check performance of robots using Process Monitor

 4.jpg

-7. On Conditions tab uncheck everything.
+7. On the Conditions tab uncheck everything.

 5.jpg

-8. Click Ok to save it and provide a password for the user if prompted.
+8. Click OK to save it and provide a password for the user if prompted.

 • Terminate ProcMon scheduler